Mimallonidae

-Mimallonidae Burmeister (mimallonids), sometimes known as "sack-bearer" moths for the larval case-building behavior, are a family of Lepidoptera containing over 300 named species in 43 genera.
+Mimallonidae (mimallonids), sometimes known as "sack-bearer" moths for the larval case-building behavior, are a family of Lepidoptera containing over 300 named species in 43 genera.
 These moths are found only in the New World, with most taxa occurring in the Neotropics.
 Adult moths are externally similar to those belonging to some of the other Macroheterocera families Bombycoidea and Drepanoidea, and thus have been variously treated as belonging to either one of these or other superfamilies.

 Distribution

 Mimallonids are restricted to the New World, and are distributed in North America, Central America, South America, and the Caribbean (Cuba and The Bahamas).
 The vast majority of genera and species are found in the tropical regions of the New World, with only five described species from the United States.

 Biology

 Not much has been published on the natural history of adult Mimallonidae, though most species are thought to be nocturnal.
 At least three species have diurnal males.
 Young caterpillars live inside of folded leaves or beneath silken networks, and build portable or semi-portable cases out of silk, frass, and plant material as they grow.
 The cases are open on either end and vary from irregular in structure to spindle-shaped.
 The openings of the cases can be blocked by the head and/or the flattened anal plate of the last segment of the body.
 The sack-like case-making behavior of the caterpillars have earned them the common name "sack-bearers".

 Mimallonidae larvae feed on several families of plants, including (but not limited to): Anacardiaceae, Clusiaceae, Combretaceae, Fagaceae, Melastomataceae, Myrtaceae and Rubiaceae.
 Research at the Area de Conservación, Guanacaste, Costa Rica has resulted in the rearing of many species of Mimallonidae, including some from several additional families of plants.